-- 1. Population Served: Community members of all appropriate ages in the south coast area (from Irish Beach to the Mendocino-Sonoma County line) who are interested in reducing suicide risk. - 2.
+- Population Served: Community members of all appropriate ages in the south coast area (from Irish Beach to the Mendocino-Sonoma County line) who are interested in reducing suicide risk.
+This program aims to provide forums four times per year.
+This program will serve predominantly age groups over age 18. - 2.
 Services Provided: Community education and resource referrals regarding risk and protective factors for suicide.
 Community forums held at the Coastal Seniors' center once per quarter.
 Mental health information provided to Coastal Seniors clients once per month during a luncheon held at the center. - 3.
 Program Goals: Increase the awareness of signs and symptoms of suicidal thinking, increase awareness of suicide prevention skills and resources, and decrease suicide attempts and suicides in the south coast area. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
-The program collects demographic information on persons receiving Suicide Prevention Education including number and types of services provided.
+The program collects demographic information on persons receiving Suicide Prevention

+Education including number and types of services provided.
 That data submitted quarterly to allow the County to evaluate for effectiveness.

-Whole Person Care Suicide Prevention Screening: Participants of the Whole Person Care project screened for suicide risk factors and referred to appropriate services when identified as being at risk.
+Whole Person Care Suicide Prevention Screening: Participants of the Whole Person Care project with a new or recurrent diagnosis of depression and all clients seen in crisis are screened for suicide risk factors and referred to appropriate services when identified as being at risk.

-Status of MHSA Funding: Program funded for the entirety of the MHSA Three Year Plan, Fiscal Years 17/18 through 19/20.
+Status of MHSA Funding: Program funded for the entirety of the MHSA Three Year Plan, Fiscal Years 17-18 through 19-20.

-- 1. Population Served: Mendocino County residents ages 18 and older that are participants in the Whole Person Care project. - 2.
-Services Provided: Screening for suicide risk factors. - 3.
-Program Goals: Identify individuals at risk for suicidal ideation and triage them to appropriate services. - 4.
+- Population Served: Mendocino County residents ages 18 and older that are participants in the Whole Person Care project with a diagnosis of depression.
+This program will aim to screen at least 25 clients per year.
+This program will serve Transition Age Youth over 18, Adults, and Older Adults. - 2.
+Services Provided: Screening for suicide risk factors among those that have a diagnosis of depression. - 3.
+Program Goals: Identify individuals at risk for suicidal ideation and triage them to appropriate suicide prevention services. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
-The program collects demographic information on persons screened, number of individuals that screen positive for suicide risk, and what referrals offered.
+The program collects demographic information on persons screened, number of individuals that screen positive for suicide risk, what services are offered to those that screen positive, and the number of individuals that are hospitalized for danger to self following screening.